longkai/essays/articles/2017/hacking-library-network-with-ipv6/README.md

 - 1-3: TCP three-way-handshake connection establishment
 - 4: client HTTP request
 - 5: server HTTP response
-- 7-19: client would like to close TCP connection, but server never `ACK` client's `FIN`, so it sent a serials of retransmission packets continuously
+- 7-19: client would like to close TCP connection, but server never `ACK` client's `FIN`, so it sent a serials of retransmission segments continuously
 - 20: all retransmissions timeout, so client gave up and sent a `RST` to reset the connection, leaving the server in a half-open state.

-The last packet is interesting, a normal TCP server/client would always like to perform connection termination both side.
+The last segment is interesting, a normal TCP server/client would always like to perform connection termination both side.
 The tail of `curl` output also indicates that.
 It seems the server not work normally.
 We can guess **the server lies us**.
 It's not the real `qq.com` host but a kind of dispatcher which intercepts your packets flow to see whether you have the networks access authority.
 If not, it redirects you to do login page by cheating you as if the `qq.com`.

 We just test the web, how about HTTPS(or other non-HTTP services)?
 It would ends up with a TCP timeout if you try.
 As a result, we learn that the interception system only talks HTTP protocol.